Submitted by Matthew Wetmore on

 For 403(b)(1) fixed or variable annuities, employee deferrals (including earnings) may generally be distributed only upon your: attainment of age 59½, severance from employment, death, disability, or hardship.
 Note: Hardship withdrawals are limited to employee deferrals made after 12/31/88.
 Exceptions to the distribution rules: No Internal Revenue Code withdrawal restrictions apply to '88 cash value (employee deferrals (including earnings) as of 12/31/88) and employer contributions (including earnings).
 However, employer contributions made to an annuity contract issued after December 31, 2008 may not be paid or made available before a distributable event occurs.
 Such amounts may be distributed to a participant or if applicable, the beneficiary: upon the participant's severance from employment or upon the occurrence of an event, such as after a fixed number of years, the attainment of a stated age, or disability.

 Insurance products, annuities and retirement plan funding issued by (third party administrative services may also be provided by) Voya Retirement Insurance and Annuity Company, One Orange Way, Windsor, CT 06095-4774.
 Securities are distributed by Voya Financial Partners LLC (member SIPC).
-All companies are members of the Voya® family of companies.
+Custodial account agreements or trust agreements are provided by Voya Institutional Trust Company.
+All companies are members of the Voya ® family of companies.
 Securities may also be distributed through other broker-dealers with which Voya has selling agreements.
 Insurance obligations are the responsibility of each individual company.
-Product and services may not be available in all states.
+Products and services may not be available in all states.
+CN2055477_0224